jonathank1906/AOOP-Exam/README.md

 ```

 ## IComparable
 - `IComparable` is an interface which can be used for sorting.
+When your class implements this interface, it can ....
 - You are forced to implement the `CompareTo()` method.

 # File Handling (Read and Write)